-Our Human Service Programs can prepare you for mid-level positions in a variety of settings serving diverse populations — at risk youth, the homeless, those struggling with substance abuse, incarcerated youth and adults, people with HIV/AIDS, the mentally ill, the developmentally disabled, foster families, and more.
+Our Human Services can prepare you for mid-level positions in a variety of settings serving diverse populations — at risk youth, the homeless, those struggling with substance abuse, incarcerated youth and adults, people with HIV/AIDS, the mentally ill, the developmentally disabled, foster families, and more.